kon-218/portfolio/_posts/portfolio/2024-08-04-rep-sampling-for-nea.md

 <h3>Project Objectives</h3>

 The primary aim of this thesis was to implement optimal sampling of a representative nuclear ensemble using simulated annealing within the Atmospec workchain.
-This approach seeks to provide a fast and efficient method for exploring the photoabsorption cross-sections of gas-phase Volative Organic Compounds.
+This approach seeks to provide a fast and efficient method for exploring the photoabsorption cross-sections of gas-phase Volatile Organic Compounds.

 <h3>Background</h3>